mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 ## Type Conversions

 No type conversions are performed implicitly.

 Builtin types can be used as conversion functions.
 For example, `f := float32(i)` converts an `int` to a `float32` and `i := int(f)` converts an `float32` to an `int`, truncating the fractional part.

+In numeric conversions, if the value is too large to fit in the target type, the value can be changed.
+For example, in `i := 1234; j := int8(i)` the value of `j`
+will be -46 because 1234 is too large to fit in an `int8`.

 An error will be triggered if the conversion cannot be performed.
 For example, attempting to convert a string to an int is an error,